Avi-Kenny/SimEngine/docs/docs/function-reference/summarize.md

 <td>
 <p>One or more lists, separated by commas, specifying desired summaries of the <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>sim</span>
 simulation object.
 See examples.
 Each list must have a <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>stat</span> item, which specifies the type of summary statistic to be calculated.
-For all <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>stat</span> options besides <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>"coverage"</span>, the <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>name</span> item is optional;
-if it is not provided, a name will be formed from the type of summary and the column on which the summary is performed.
 The <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>na.rm</span> item indicates whether to exclude <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>NA</span> values when performing the calculation (with default being <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>FALSE</span>).
+For <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>stat</span> options where the <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>name</span> item is optional, if it is not provided, a name will be formed from the type of summary and the column on which the summary is performed.
 Additional required items are detailed below for each <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>stat</span> type.
 </p>

 <ul>